 ‘Only because of what you think you know,’ Mo said.
 ‘Even after years of struggling in the halls of linear scholarship, you will require plenty more deprogramming.
 It will be necessary for you to clear out all the intellectual clutter that obstructs your understanding.

-‘We recognise it’s not all clutter; in fact, much of what you acquired were the analytical skills necessary to sharpen your mind’s acuity, helping you sort through what’s real and what’s bogus.
+‘We recognise it’s not all clutter; in fact, much of what you acquired was the analytical skills necessary to sharpen your mind’s acuity, helping you sort through what’s real and bogus.
 This awareness will serve you well in the future.

 ‘With your sharp mind, there is much to discover here and later after you return home!
-If I may, let me use the computer as a metaphor to illustrate this, even if you are far more than a computer.
+Let me use the computer as a metaphor to illustrate this, even if you are far more than a computer.
 A computer can’t be a spirit any more than can your brain.
 Therefore, your systems will need to be upgraded to handle the new programmes.

 ‘Crudely stated, your hard drive had been corrupted by various conceptual viruses you assimilated from some unfortunate assumptions that entered into your belief system after years of faulty programming.
 With your willingness, it can be defragged and repaired.

 ‘In fairness to Newton, it should be acknowledged that his laws and precepts helped humanity calculate the elementary rules of physical existence on earth.
 Nevertheless, his physical overlay is incapable of calculating higher orders of subtle reality as evidenced by the dynamics of subatomic physics and consciousness.’